spdtek/Line-up-optimization/README.md

 # Line-up optimization

-The aim of this demo, developed by Aitzol Iturrospe, is to optimize the initial line-up of Liverpool FC.
+The aim of this demo, developed by Aitzol Iturrospe (www.spdtek.com), is to optimize the initial line-up of Liverpool FC.
 The goal is to select players maximizing the sum of their ratings.
 Two different cases are considered:
  - a 4-3-3 attack formation and
  - a 4-2-3-1 medium defensive formation.